 The reaction to this candy/cookie or whatever you call it, was astonishing.
 My friends ate it up in seconds and over the course of the next few months, kept asking for more.
 I developed a new appreciation for Fritos (which do not have MSG, I learned) and have come to appreciate them for the wholesome, trans-fat free snack food they are ;).
 Okay, so that’s a stretch, but Fritos are not all that bad for you and in some cases, they can stand in for dessert.

 The finished product should look like this.

 I have always made it in a 9×13 inch pan, but I’m thinking about switching to a 15×10 inch pan and increasing the pretzels for a higher ratio of salty to sweet.
 Here’s a picture of the latest batch before it set.
 I like to use milk chocolate for half and dark for half.

 I was low on Fritos and threw in some regular potato chips.
 The candy was okay, but I recommend sticking with Fritos….or Bugles.
-A long time ago I had Bugles for some reason and they worked quite well.
+A long time ago I used Bugles for some reason and they worked quite well.